Teaching & Working Remotely

 |Tool||File Space||Main Features||Recommended Use(s)|

 This section covers general tools for team communications.
 If you are looking for video teaching tools, please visit the Video & Presentations section.
-Arts ISIT offers support for Zoom and Skype For Business.
+Arts ISIT offers support for Zoom and Microsoft Teams.
 Depending on you and your teams’ needs, one tool may be more effective than the other.

 Zoom is one of the most versatile video-conferencing tools available for UBC Faculty and Staff, allowing everything from team meetings to live lectures.